12 facts about the domestic cat purr

 - A kitten purrs when drinking milk from her mother.
 Often, they knead at the same time (to encourage milk flow) which is why you see adult cats kneading, for example, bed clothes or item of clothing of their caregiver while purring at the same time.
 They are reenacting what they did when they were newborn kittens suckling at their mother’s breast.
 Adult cats are kept in an extended period of kittenhood because they are provided for by their human caretaker.

 - Dr. Desmond Morris thinks that there is a single overarching reason why cats purr and which fits all cases.
 He states that “purring signals a friendly social mood”.
 He goes on to state that it can be given as a signal indicating the need for friendship or as a signal to a caregiver as thanks for their friendship given.
 Others have suggested that the purr is a signal that the animal is not posing a threat.
+In Dr Morris’s later book Catlore he states that the purr signals, “I am inoffensive.”
+He also says that, “It is essentially a signal that says the cat is in a non-hostile mood, is friendly, submissive, reassuring, appeasing or, of course, contented.”

 - A mother purrs to her kittens as they feed.
 She is telling them that she is relaxed while her kittens purr to tell her that all is well.
 They maintain contact with each other.